littlstar/starplate/README.md

 together.
 DOM travseral is made possible with [parse5](https://github.com/inikulin/parse5).

+## Status

+This is still new and lacks heavy testing.
+As this project matures its documentation and test will as well.

 ## How does it work?

 Templates are just Javascript strings with special scope.
 In fact, there